Farwaykorse/Learning/cpp/exceptions.md

 For now I haven't found anything to help in this besides manual checking and documenting.

-Concider a `try`-`catch` block at the top of the failing task, where a decission is made on how to execute the task.
+Consider a `try`-`catch` block at the top of the failing task, where a decision is made on how to execute the task.
-I.e. not where the error occures, but where a decission was made that led to failing operation.
+I.e. not where the error occurs, but where a decision was made that led to the failing operation.

 *Note*: everything between the `throw` and `catch` will be destructed.